SudoPlayGames/Joise/guide.md

 ## Sampling

 Joise works by chaining stand-alone mathematical functions together to create more complex and unique noise functions.
 These stand-alone functions are referred to as modules.
+All of Joise's built-in modules can be found in the `com.sudoplay.joise.module` package.

 ### Chaining modules